spol-bf/terraform-github-repository/README.md

 - [**`ruleset_ids`**](#output-ruleset_ids): *(`map(string)`)*<a name="output-ruleset_ids"></a>

-  Map of repository ruleset IDs keyed by the ruleset key used in this module.
+  Map of repository ruleset IDs keyed by the ruleset key used in the module.

 - [**`full_name`**](#output-full_name): *(`string`)*<a name="output-full_name"></a>